 Unique Hotels & Where to Stay in Bologna, Italy

-The capital of Emilia Romagna in the country’s north, it boasts far more than being the birthplace of ragu’ Bolognese and mortadella.
-It’s also considered Italy’s most livable city, combining Etruscan and Ancient Roman roots with a bustling and vibrant modern art and culture scene and some of Europe’s most prestigious art and music festivals.
+It’s also considered Italy’s most culturally rich cities, combining Etruscan and Ancient Roman roots with a bustling, vibrant modern art and culture scene.
+Plus some of Europe’s most prestigious art and music festivals.

-So if you’re keen to discover what life is like in a modern Italian city or are just following the scent of tagliatelle con ragu’ alla Bolognese, Bologna is definitely worth a night or two in your travel itinerary.
+So if you’re keen to discover what life is like in a modern Italian city or are just following the scent of tagliatelle con ragu’ alla Bolognese, Bologna is definitely worth a night or 5 in your travel itinerary.

 Planning to take our Gourmet Food Tour of Bologna?
 We’ve put together a list of the best hotels in the city to help you plan the perfect trip.